nclarius/plasma-hud/README.md

 ## Settings

-If you manally create `~/.config/plasmahudrc` you can change any of the following settings.
+If you manually create `~/.config/plasmahudrc` you can change any of the following settings.

 ```
 [General]